What happens next?

 You can withdraw your application any time up until a determination on your application is made.

-Receiving the Offer Letter
+Receiving the offer letter

 The National Redress Scheme will call you and send you a letter about the outcome of your application.
 If your application for redress is approved, you will receive an offer letter.
 The offer letter will:

-• specify if any responsible institution(s) is part of a participating group, and if so, who their associates are
+• specify if any responsible institution(s) is part of a participating group, and if so, who their associates are.

 • explain how the direct personal response from the institution(s) can be arranged (if you wish to do this).
 When you are ready you can contact the institution(s) to begin the direct personal response process.
-You can request this at any time during the life of the Scheme
+You can request this at any time during the life of the Scheme.

-• explain the effect of accepting an offer, that is, that you will be releasing responsible participating institution(s), their officials, and any associates, from civil liability
+• explain the effect of accepting an offer, that is, that you will be releasing responsible participating institution(s), their officials, and any associates, from civil liability.

 Deciding whether to accept or decline an offer

-The National Redress Scheme team will call you and send you a letter about the outcome of your application.
+The National Redress Scheme will call you and send you a letter about the outcome of your application.

 Accepting an offer